samueljbruyere-sys/Axiom_Central_Archive/Axiom_Central_Archive/03_Analysis/Project_Chimeras_Fire/Analysis - US-ROK Chip Waiver Revocation.md.md

 ## I. Core Thesis: A Self-Inflicted Strategic Wound

-The United States' revocation of export waivers for South Korean semiconductor firms operating in [[China]] is a textbook example of a tactical action that results in a strategic catastrophe.
-While intended as an aggressive move to tighten the technological blockade, it will have the opposite effect, serving only to accelerate [[China]]'s pursuit of **Algorithmic Sovereignty** and validate the core principles of its **"Technological Tianxia"** doctrine.

 This action is a manifestation of the West's critical **"Paradigm Lock-In,"** as outlined in our foundational intelligence.
 Unable to compete on the new battlefield of algorithmic efficiency, the US has reverted to a familiar, hardware-centric tactic: attacking the physical supply chain.